 Large media files and unoptimized images are one of the biggest reasons for a sluggish website speed.
 When uploading images or other media files to your site, you need to ensure that they are well-optimized, as this could greatly help reduce your site’s page load time.

-Best part, there are a number of plugins such as WP Smushit, and Image Recycle that can help you to not only automatically optimize your images but also help you to compress them effectively.
+Best part, there are a number of plugins such as WP Smushit, (check there WP Smush Pro) and Image Recycle that can help you to not only automatically optimize your images but also help you to compress them effectively.
 If you use WP-Rocket or WP Fastest Cache both these plugins come with built-in add-ons to auto-optimize images right after upload.

 Also if we talk about images, you should optimize your images for Google Search.